What can I say? Here we are again.

-If you’re in the same boat as most parents in the world, you’ve had to accommodate the fact that your kids are home form school and they’re not going back any time soon.
+We've all been here before, trying to accommodate the fact that our kids are home from school and we're not 100% sure when they'll be going back.
 And to top it all of, they’re unable to leave the house.

 Now listen, I love my kids to death.
 Every parent I know loves their kids more than anything in the world, but that doesn’t mean that having them at home all day, every day, for weeks and months at a time, is easy.